yilany/remote-collab/Tutorials/GettingAroundShell.md

 	cd: not a directory: name_of_some_file

-_**Pro-tip**: If you type the first letter of a subdirectory (or a file) in the current working directory and press **tab**, the `Terminal` will autocomplete the rest of the name.
+💡 _If you type the first letter of a subdirectory (or a file) in the current working directory and press **tab**, the `Terminal` will autocomplete the rest of the name.
 This makes navigating around your file system a breeze._

 ### Move up to the Parent Directory (`cd ..`)